 Benya Lighting Design celebrates 35+ years of Energy Efficient and Sustainable Design

 Benya Lighting Design is proud to be at the leading edge of sustainable lighting design and a key contributor to the technology necessary for designing these types of systems.
-For his whole career spanning 30+ years, Jim has been a leader and a champion of green design in the lighting design industry.
+For his whole career spanning 30+ years, James has been a leader and a champion of green design in the lighting design industry.

-Recent Highly Sustainable Work
+Highly Sustainable Work

 Beginning in 2002, Benya Lighting Design has designed nearly 4,000 homes in green multistory buildings.
 Twin towers in Bellevue, Washington are the latest among a number of buildings including the Henry, the Meriwether, and the John Ross in Portland and Elleven and the Luna in Los Angeles.
 All of these projects are LEED Silver or Gold and received special lighting efficiency credits for residential units from USGBC based on research and efficient designs by Benya Lighting Design.
 In all, fifteen buildings averaging 250 units are occupied or nearly complete.
 Compared to normal construction methods, Benya's designs save homeowners an average of 500,000 kWh per year per building.
 Architects of the projects include GBD, Ankrom Moisan, Busby, and Mulvanny G2.